 - Sift flour, cocoa powder, and baking powder together.
 Set aside.

 - Using a stand or hand held mixer whisk eggs and yolks until combined.
 Add first listed sugar and whip until mixture is very light and foamy (like hair mousse) at least 12 minutes.
 Add vanilla extract and salt.

 - Stop whipping.
-Using second listed 2/3 cup of flour, sprinkle about a third of flour onto mixture and using a rubber spatula fold delicately together.
-When nearly combined add remaining flour and combine.
+Using a rubber spatula, fold 1/3 of flour/cocoa mixture delicately into whipped ingredients.
+When nearly combined add remaining flour/cocoa mixture and combine.

 - In a clean bowl, whip together egg whites and second listed sugar to soft peaks.
 Fold into above using a spatula.

-- Spread mixture using a metal cake spatula onto prepared pan and place in oven for about 10-11 minutes.
-Cake is done when it slightly shrinks away from edges and or cake bounces back when lightly pressed with a finger.
+- Using a metal cake spatula, spread mixture onto prepared pan and place in oven for about 10-11 minutes.
+Cake is done when it slightly shrinks away from edges and or bounces back when lightly pressed with a finger.